isahooman/Slate/README.md

    Next you'll need to setup your configuration files in the config folder.

-   you can follow the [configuration examples here](./config/README.md) if needed.
+   You can follow the [configuration examples here](./config/README.md) if needed.

 5. **You're now ready to run slate**
    ```bash